T1D Early Detection and Monitoring - NAPNAP

-Type 1 diabetes (T1D) is a long-term condition where the immune system attacks and destroys beta cells in the pancreas.
+Type 1 diabetes (T1D) is a chronic (long-term) condition where the immune system attacks and destroys beta cells in the pancreas.
 These cells are important because they make insulin, a hormone that helps control blood glucose levels.
+Without insulin, glucose cannot enter the cells, be utilized for energy and, instead builds up into blood vessels.

 Researchers found that certain factors, like genetic risks and environmental triggers, can cause the immune system to attack the pancreas.
-This attack begins with the development of a specific antibody, which leads to damage over time.
+This attack begins with the development of specific antibodies, which lead to damage over time.
 As more beta cells are destroyed, blood glucose becomes harder to control, eventually causing diabetes.
-Insulin is the only treatment to manage blood glucose levels and allow the body to use glucose for energy.
+In patients with type 1 diabetes, insulin is the only treatment to sustain life and manage blood glucose levels.

 Facts about T1D